How to Build a RESTful API with Node.js, Express, and MongoDB

 };

-app.use('/', roleRoute());
+app.use('/', roleRoutes());

-Test our REST API
+Test role resources of the Node.js REST API

 import { Request, Response } from 'express';